oliverjam/eslint-config-react-minimal/README.md

 ## Usage

-ESLint requires anything this config depends on to be installed by the end-user (sorry).
+Install ESLint and this config as devDependencies:

 ```shell
 npm install -D eslint eslint-config-react-minimal
 ```

-Then create an `.eslintrc.json` file containing:
+Then create an `.eslintrc.json` file:

 ```json
 {